Pan-Fried Cajun Chicken and Pasta Tossed in a Creamy Red Pepper Sauce.

 PIN IT FOR LATER

-Brent Garell (hey that’s me!) is the founder of College Recipe Café, author of 15-Minute Money Saving Meals for Students and your guide inside Cooking Pro Jumpstart
+Brent Garell (hey that’s me!) is the founder of College Recipe Cafe.
+He is the author of The Cook-a-Palooza Experience, 15-Minute Money Saving Meals for Students and your guide inside the Cafe’s Online Cooking School Cooking Pro Jumpstart.